ESGO Prevention Webinars

 Webinar abstract:

-In this joint webinar together with IPVS and ENTOG, we explore the evolution of colposcopy, a cornerstone in cervical cancer prevention.
+Explore the evolution of colposcopy, a cornerstone in cervical cancer prevention.
 Learn about its historical development, the key principles behind the procedure, and its vital role in today’s cervical cancer screening programs.
-Our expert speakers will dive into the ongoing advancements in colposcopy, including the integration of cutting-edge technologies like artificial intelligence, and how these innovations are shaping its future.
+Our experts dive into the ongoing advancements in colposcopy, including the integration of cutting-edge technologies like AI, and how these innovations are shaping its future.

 Oncogenetics in Focus: From Risk to Prevention in Women’s Cancers